Professional Health Program

 - Unkan Grandfather in Residence

 We encourage applicants to explore all outside funding options.
-Since September 1995, many Access Programs applicants brought funding from outside sources which included Band Sponsorship, Study Assistance for Social Allowance Recipients (SASAR), scholarships and bursaries.
+Since September 1995, many Access Program applicants brought funding from outside sources which included Band Sponsorship, Study Assistance for Social Allowance Recipients (SASAR), scholarships and bursaries.

 Students with insufficient outside funding have applied to the Manitoba Student Financial Assistance Program.
-Some qualified students received a non-repayable Access bursary.
-Provincial Bursary funding for the current intake has not yet been approved.

 Financial Support Staff and Counsellors provide consultation.

-How Are Students Selected?
+How Are PHP Students Selected?

 Migizii Agamik, Room 221 – 114 Sidney Smith St.